-Recycling Regulation Reference Topic TSBC - 2021 Summary Report Part 2, section 8(2)(a) Public Education Materials and Strategies TSBC continued its educational campaign in 2021 despite the impacts of COVID-19 on the proposed plan, which resulted in the cancellation of all face-to-face interactions including community events and collection events.
-With the creativity of TSBC's team, the awareness campaign pivoted to messaging through channels such as: Radio and bus ads in key markets identified by either population or need; Advertorials in key markets; A stronger online presence that included social and digital media; and The annual Community Grant Program to incent the use of BC rubber in qualified projects across the province (10 in 2021).
+Recycling Regulation Reference Topic TSBC - 2022 Summary Report Part 2, section 8(2)(a) Public Education Materials and Strategies TSBC continued its educational campaign in 2022 despite the ongoing impacts of COVID-19 on the proposed plan, which resulted in the postponement of any community events.
+However, TSBC was pleased to again offer scrap tire collection events throughout the province.
+With the creativity of TSBC's team, the awareness campaign included messaging through channels such as: Radio and bus ads in key markets identified by either population or need; Advertorials in key markets; A strong online presence that included social and digital media; and The annual Community Grant Program to incent the use of BC rubber in qualified projects across the province (13 in 2022).
 Part 2, section 8(2)(b) Collection System and Facilities As in previous years, TSBC offered options to the public beyond acceptance of their replaced tires through BC retailers when they purchased new ones.
-Tires not left with the retailer at that time, known as "orphan" tires, were also captured through: The Return to Retailer (R2R) Program, whereby retailers currently accept up to 4 tires from each member of the public.
-Tire Round-Ups, additional options used in the past, remained on hold through 2021 due to COVID-19.
+Tires not left with the retailer at that time, known as "orphan" tires, were also captured through: The Return to Retailer (R2R) Program, whereby retailers currently accept up to 4 tires from each member of the public; and Tire Collection Events that were re-established in 2022, with 9 held throughout BC in 2022.
 Scrap tires were also collected by haulers for the program from other registered sites that either generate or have tires available for collection, such as landfills, auto wreckers, small auto body shops and garages.
 Part 2, section 8(2)(c) Product Environmental Impact Reduction, Reusability and Recyclability Reduction initiatives focused on educating the public on extending the life of tires to keep them out of the waste stream as long as possible.
 Reusability of tires continued to be realized through retreading and "culling" of good used tires for re-use.
 Recyclability enhancements remained challenging given the durable structure of a tire, designed to ensure safety and a long road life.

-Recycling Regulation Reference Торіс TSBC - 2021 Summary Report Part 2, section 8(2)(d) Pollution Prevention Hierarchy and Product / Component Management TSBC has always incented the 3R (recycling) options over 4R (energy recovery) options through the financial incentive rates offered for each.
-In 2021, 88% of the total tonnes of rubber processed were recycled.
-Part 2, section 8(2)(e) Recovery Rate and Product Sold and The 2021 "Recovery Rate" was 95% across all regulated tire types.
-See the Non-Financial Information Audit Report in Appendix B. Part 2, section 8(2)(e.1) 0 11 1 See the breakdown of Collection Volumes by Tire Type by Regional District in Appendix C. Part 2, section 8(2)(f) Summary of Deposits, Refunds, Revenues and Expenses TSBC's Independently Audited Financial Statements are referenced in Section 8 and included as Appendix A to this report.
-Note that the Advance Disposal Fee rates have not increased since 2008.
+Recycling Regulation Reference Торіс TSBC - 2022 Summary Report Part 2, section 8(2)(d) Pollution Prevention Hierarchy and Product / Component Management TSBC has always incented the 3R (recycling) options over 4R (energy recovery) options through the financial incentive rates offered for each.
+In 2022, 89% of the total tonnes of rubber processed were recycled.
+Part 2, section 8(2)(e) Recovery Rate and Product Sold and The 2022 "Recovery Rate" was 89% across all regulated tire types.
+See the Non-Financial Information Audit Report in Appendix B. Part 2, section 8(2)(e.1) Collected See the breakdown of Collection Volumes by Tire Type by Regional District in Appendix C. Part 2, section 8(2)(f) Summary of Deposits, Refunds, Revenues and Expenses • TSBC's Independently Audited Financial Statements are referenced in Section 8 and included as Appendix A to this report.

-Plan Performance - 2021
+Plan Performance - 2022